Skip to main content

 Save

 Enable and save.
-Context will be fetched before each conversation.
+The platform fetches context before each conversation.

 Request & Response Format